Erase Wrinkles, Heal Acne and Firm Skin: Is LED Light Therapy Too Good to Be True?

 First things first, what actually is LED light therapy?
 According to Dr Arora, LED stands for light-emitting diode and is a non-invasive, pain-free treatment that uses light to address skin concerns.
 "Essentially, LED wavelengths enter the skin’s layers and stimulate the natural healing mechanisms," she explains.

-collagen and elastin.
+Dr Zamani says that LED has been used for over 30 years to heal the skin and stimulate collagen and elastin.
 "LED therapy uses light from the visible spectrum to stimulate the cellular response to regenerate through a process called photobiomodulation.
 Shorter wavelengths target superficial skin whilst longer wavelengths penetrate more deeply."
-The light essentially re-charges the cells' "energy battery" and the skin is then able to use the energy as fuel to repair and rejuvenate damaged cells and boost the skin's natural repair process.
+The light essentially recharges the cells' energy battery, and the skin is then able to utilise the energy as fuel to repair and rejuvenate damaged cells, boosting the skin's natural repair process.

 There are different ways that you can try this treatment out; either at an aesthetic clinic or at home by using an LED face mask.

-Types of LED Light Therapy and How They Can Benefit Your Skin
+Types of LED Light Therapy

 1. Red Light